Student Work Placement Program

 Please also see the Participant information page for participant eligibility.

-Participant/ Student can not be:
+Participant/ Student cannot be:

 Placement criteria: